coconut-xr/xinteraction/docs/pointing.md

 ```

-In some cases, a straight pointer is not enough and a curved pointer is necassary.
+Sometimes, a straight pointer is insufficient, and a curved pointer is necessary.
 In the next section, we introduce the **curved pointer**, which can be, for instance, used to create a teleport interaction with the ground.

 <span style="font-size: 2rem">⤷ [Next Section](curved.md)</span>